 In terms of appearance, an alcoholic drink is definitely different from drugs.
 However, if we will talk about the effects and consequences that an alcoholic beverage has on your health both physically and mentally: alcohol addiction can produce the same damaging results as any other form of drug addiction.
 Alcohol addiction can cause major changes in the brain and body.
 In the long term, it will affect your career, health, and relationships.
 When alcoholics abstain from drinking, they experience withdrawal symptoms; the same way a drug addict feels when he or she quits drugs cold turkey.

 Having a stable job does not make me better than all the other alcoholics out there

 Nobody is exempt from the term alcoholic.
-Alcoholism is not based off of your stature in life, anyone in the society can fall into the trap of alcohol abuse.
-Whether you have a job or not, homeless or not, you can become alcoholic if you cannot control the amount of your alcohol consume.
-A lot of alcoholics are salary men and can still provide for their families.
+Alcoholism is not based on your stature in life, anyone in the society can fall into the trap of alcohol abuse.
+Whether you have a job or not, homeless or not, you can become an alcoholic if you cannot control the amount of your alcohol consumption.
+A lot of alcoholics are salarymen and can still provide for their families.
 But that doesn’t mean they are “better” than other alcoholics out there.
 Sooner or later, the effects of alcohol will become apparent in their lives.